← The journal Vertical M&A Guides February 19, 2026

 Several structural forces are accelerating consolidation in hospitality software:

-Cloud migration: The hospitality industry's shift from on-premise to cloud-based systems is creating a once-in-a-generation replacement cycle.
-Cloud-native vendors are acquiring legacy providers to capture their customer bases and migrate them to modern platforms.
+Cloud migration: The hospitality industry's shift from on-premise to cloud-based systems is creating a replacement cycle.
+Cloud-native vendors may acquire legacy or regional providers to capture customer bases and migrate them to modern platforms.

 Platform expansion: Hotels increasingly prefer integrated platforms over point solutions.
-Acquirers are assembling comprehensive suites by purchasing best-of-breed tools in adjacent categories: PMS, RMS, labour management, guest experience, and payments.
+Acquirers are assembling broader suites by purchasing tools in adjacent categories: PMS, RMS, labor management, guest experience, and payments.

-AI integration: Artificial intelligence is becoming a core differentiator in hospitality software, from dynamic pricing to predictive maintenance and personalised guest experiences.
-Acquirers are buying AI capabilities they cannot build quickly enough in-house.
+AI integration: Artificial intelligence is becoming more relevant in hospitality software, from dynamic pricing to predictive maintenance and personalized guest experiences.
+Buyers will care most where AI improves a measurable workflow rather than serving as a generic feature label.

-Fragmentation: The hospitality software market remains highly fragmented, with hundreds of vendors serving niche segments.
-This fragmentation creates abundant targets for consolidators and roll-up strategies.
+Fragmentation: The hospitality software market remains fragmented, with vendors serving specific property types, geographies, and workflows.
+This creates targets for consolidators and roll-up strategies.

 What This Means for Founders